vferat/pycrostates/paper/paper.md

 Pycrostates implements multiple modules that allow researchers to apply this method to their data:

-- the dataset module provides direct access to preprocessed EEG data from the LEMON dataset [@babayan_mind-brain-body_2019] and thus offers test and experimental data. the preprocessing module completes the classical EEG preprocessing tools [@pernet2020issues] with those specific to the preparation of data for microstate analysis.

-- a segmentation module allows the sequences of microstates obtained to be studied

-- the cluster module gathers the different algorithms of transformation of the recordings in sequence of microstates.
-It takes example of the API of scikit-learn [@pedregosa_scikit-learn_nodate] [@buitinck_api_2013] for a simple and effective integration.
+- the cluster module supports the different algorithms that transform the signals into sequences of microstates.

-- a segmentation module that allows to study the sequences of microstates obtained from clustering prediction.
+- the segmentation module supports the study of microstates sequences.

-- a metrics module that allows to quantify the quality of the clustering results.
+- the metrics module quantifies the quality of the fitted clustering algorithms.

+Pycrostates is supported by additionals modules to help researchers in the development of analysis pipelines:
+- the dataset module provides direct access to preprocessed data that can be used to test pipelines.
+As of writing, it supports the LEMON dataset [@babayan_mind-brain-body_2019] comprising 227 healthy participants' EEG recordings.
+- the viz module provides visualization tools to perform microstates analysis.

-By construction, Pycrostates is evolutionary.
-Future improvements can easily be added, such as the addition of clustering algorithms or new tools for sequence analysis such as Markov chains.
-Authors welcome proposals for improvements and new contributions and look forward to promoting and advancing the analysis of EEG microstates.
+By design, Pycrostates supports natively all data types from MNE-Python [@Agramfort2013] and is not restricted to EEG data.
+It is designed to support future improvements and additions such as different clustering algorithms or new tools for sequence analysis suck as Markov chains.
+Moreover, this work builds its API on top of the robust MNE-Python ecosystem, enabling a seamless integration microstates analysis.

 # Statement of need